 Ideas For Experienced Builders

 For the experienced modeler, with the track and core scenery built, a lot of time can be spent on models.
-While kits from Ratio etc make things much easier these getting these kits to look realistic often requires time consuming work.
+While kits from Ratio etc make things much easier getting these kits to look realistic often requires time consuming work.

 While over on Instagram, why not follow me.
 I post photos of layouts I see on my travels.
 I’m at instagram.com/modelrailwayengineer/